meangpu/DMEmoba/README.md

 ## what have we done
 - Make different scene with different background music
-- Make online system so that there can be more than one player in scene
+- Make online system so the game can have more than one player in a scene
 - Make character controller using joystick
 - Add player animation (idle walk run)